getjared/getjared/readme.md

 I use Arch Linux.
 Not because I want to brag, but because Stockholm Syndrome is real.

 Most of my code is written in **C** (because who needs safety?) or **Python** (for when I want my code to at least pretend to like me).
 I build my systems from scratch, down to the dotfiles, because every dependency is a potential betrayal.

-## 🧠 Why I Program

-Because building things from nothing is the closest you get to sorcery in the modern world — and also because emotionally bonding with a kernel panic at 2am is cheaper than therapy.

-Programming is how I make sense of the chaos.
-Sometimes I automate things.
-Sometimes I break them just to see how deep the rabbit hole goes.
-Occasionally, I fix them.
-All the time, I learn.

-## 🎬 Favorite Movie

-*The Princess Bride* — because no matter how many systems crash or segfault, **true love (and `fork()`) will always find a way.**